http4s/http4s/docs/docs/gzip.md

 ## Decompressing Request

-There is a separate `GUnzip` middleware that supports decompressing request.
+There is a separate [Middleware], named `GUnzip`, that supports decompressing request.
 Let's see how it works with a simple echo service, returning the body of incoming requests.

 ```scala mdoc:reset:invisible